4 Jun 2020

 Adjusting to working in PPE has been one of the biggest challenges for me, as it has been for the whole team.
 The PPE we need varies depending on the risk and procedure required, from a simple surgical mask, gloves and apron to full boiler suits, powered air respirator hoods, shoe covers and three pairs of gloves.
 This can delay us entering the scene of an emergency, however with regular training and practice all crews have gotten used to the process.
 With some of the transfers that we have undertaken of confirmed cases of Covid-19, we have remained in PPE for sometimes in the region of four hours, which can be hard work without the ability to take on fluids or visit the bathroom if required!

 However, it has also been amazing to see the positive aspects shine through.
 The teamwork throughout the charity in the rapidly evolving situation has been phenomenal.
-From the regular activities and quiz’s posted by charity staff working from home, to keep morale up, to the operations team who have managed to source a massive amount of PPE from various sources, including sanitizing alcohol hand gel from a local gin distillery which was made and then donated, a great, appreciated, example of diversification in the current situation.
+From the regular activities and quiz’s posted by charity staff working from home, to keep morale up, to the operations team who have managed to source a massive amount of PPE from various sources, including sanitizing alcohol hand gel from a local gin distillery which was made and then donated, a greatly appreciated, example of diversification in the current situation.

 We have also been lucky enough to receive donations of food, Easter eggs, ice cream, energy bars and smoothies from local companies.
 It’s all been extremely kind and has been my personal highlight, but has also meant that a 5k fitness leader board has been needed amongst the team to help us keep in shape!